UN, African experts urge end to gay rights campaign bans

 “This seminal judgment by the Botswana High Court... reaffirms that everyone is entitled to the fundamental right to peacefully assemble and associate,” said Maina Kiai, a Kenyan special investigator for the U.N.
 Human Rights Council.

-“Other countries should follow and allow the registration of organizations advocating for the human rights of lesbian, gay, bisexual and transgender (LGBT) people,” he said.
+“Other countries should follow and allow the registration of organisations advocating for the human rights of lesbian, gay, bisexual and transgender (LGBT) people,” he said.

 Reine Alapini-Gansou of the Gambia-based African Human Rights Commission described the judgment as ground-breaking.